CorwinDev/paymenter-discordlink/readme.md

 ## How to install

 1. Download the latest version of the extension from the [releases page](/releases).
-2. Upload the extension to your server.
+2. Upload the extension to your paymenter installation(/var/www/paymenter)
 3. Add this to the web.php file in the routes folder:
 After the